 Unfortunately, the conscious mind of mankind remains the most astounding, evasive and perplexing component of the human brain.
 Neuroscientists are unable to explain how incoming stimuli get conveyed into impressions like taste, color, or pain.
 Or how humans can evoke a mental image in our minds on demand.
 Therefore, embracing and discovering that sixth sense may be a bit of a challenge until all the enigmas of the brain are solved.

 Indigenous people seem more prone to be in tune with this sixth sense.
-One of my all time favorite quotes come from the Netsilik of Canada.
+One of my all time favorite quotes comes from the Netsilik of Canada.
 The Netsilik are an Inuit people living in the arctic region of Canada and were the last Northern indigenous people to encounter missionaries from the south.

 “In the very earliest time, when both people and animals lived on earth, a person could become an animal if he wanted to and an animal could become a human being.
 Sometimes they were people and sometimes animals and there was no difference.
 All spoke the same language.”

-I think this “same language” was the sixth sense we have buried.
+Perhaps this “same language” was the sixth sense we have buried.

 Here are two new mind puzzles floating around the internet.
 Both were created by Hungarian comic artist Gergely Dudas, better known as the Dudolf.